codeaudit/SayKitSDK/Tutorials/02-command-recognizers.md

 Objects conforming to the `SAYTextCommandMatcher` protocol will process a user's speech transcript and return the likelihood that the given text corresponds to some command.
 Here we'll use the implementation `SAYPatternCommandMatcher`, which is initialized with an array of text "patterns" that are used to process the speech transcript.
 If the transcript matches any of the patterns, then the Matcher returns a positive response along with any pattern parameters, marked by an "@" prefix.

 Adding a text matcher is a good way to handle simple speech patterns, and requires very little setup.
+With a little more setup we can define how to process the text ourselves using a `SAYBlockCommandMatcher` (see below).
 If you find yourself in need of more flexibility when interpreting a user’s intent, you may want to consider setting up and linking to your own intent recognition service [(coming soon!)](#).

 ```swift
 let pattern = "i choose you @name"  // Note our custom parameter, "name"